A terrific way to foster connection and safety, belonging, and mattering in your culture is for the CEO to have lunch with small groups of…

 Reports show that disengaged employees cost companies between $450 and $550 billion a year, so it’s clear employee engagement and employee connection with the mobile workforce is more important than ever.
 A vast amount of research on this subject is conducted annually, offering some key insights into the current state of employee engagement in companies like yours.
 Let’s take a look at the numbers to see why getting a workforce app is so important to help engage frontline workers.

-What is employee engagement?
 According to Forbes, employee engagement is the "emotional commitment the employee has to the organization and its goals."
-In 2016, Aon Hewitt reported that 63% of the workforce consisted of engaged employees, with 24% reporting they were highly engaged, and 39% moderately engaged.
-Gallup found that high engagement levels lead to decreased turnover, lower absenteeism, fewer workplace accidents, higher productivity, and raised profits.
-In fact, business units in the top engagement quartile experience 22% higher profitability.
-The use of an employee engagement software allows organizations to measure the amount of engaged employees within their workforce.
+In 2018, Gallup reported that only 34% of the U.S. workforce consisted of engaged employees.
+Gallup also found that high engagement levels lead to decreased turnover, lower absenteeism, fewer workplace accidents, higher productivity, and increased profitability.
+In fact, businesses in the top engagement quartile experience 21% higher profitability.

 Employee engagement numbers for non-desk workers are even lower since they don’t communicate with colleagues as much as if they were in an office.
-A mere 22% of non-desk workers think their role is important to the company vision, and only 10% have a strong connection to the company overall, meaning that the total number of engaged employees is very limited.
-By implementing an employee engagement platform, non desk workers have the ability to communicate with their colleagues and allow them to have a stronger connection to the company.
+A mere 22% of non-desk workers think their role is important to the company vision, and only 10% have a strong connection to the company overall, meaning that the total number of engaged employees is very small.
+By implementing an employee engagement platform, frontline workers can communicate with their colleagues and allow them to build a stronger connection to the company.

 A 2016 Gallup study found that women were collectively more engaged than men.
 35% of female employees were engaged as opposed to 29% of men.
 Overall participation was higher for managers with 41% of female managers reporting to be engaged, while only 35% of male managers were.